trueos/pcbsd/docs/controlpanel.rst

 Connecting to Active Directory
 -------------------------------

-If you need to connect to a network running Active Directory, check the box “Enable Active Directory”.
+If you need to connect to a network running Active Directory, check the box "Enable Active Directory".
 This will change the greyed-out status of the rest of the screen, allowing you to configure the following:

-- **Domain Name (DNS/Realm-Name):** input the name of the Active Directory domain (e.g. example.com) or child domain (e.g. sales.example.com).
+* **Domain Name (DNS/Realm-Name):** input the name of the Active Directory domain (e.g. *example.com*) or child domain (e.g. *sales.example.com*).
 This setting is mandatory.

-- **NetBIOS Name:** input the hostname of the PC-BSD® system as listed in the  icon.
+* **NetBIOS Name:** input the hostname of the PC-BSD® system as listed in the :ref:`About` icon.

-- **Workgroup Name:** input the name of the Windows workgroup.
+* **Workgroup Name:** input the name of the Windows workgroup.
 Unless the administrator has changed it, the default workgroup name is *WORKGROUP*.

-- **Allow Trusted Domains:** only check this box if the network has .
+* **Allow Trusted Domains:** only check this box if the network has `active domain/forest trusts <http://technet.microsoft.com/en-us/library/cc757352%28WS.10%29.aspx>`_.

-- **Administrator Name:** input the name of the Active Directory Administrator account.
+* **Administrator Name:** input the name of the Active Directory Administrator account.

 - **Administrator Password:** input and confirm the password for the Active Directory Administrator account.

-The values that you input using this GUI are saved to */usr/local/etc/pc-activedirectory.conf*.
+The values that you input using this GUI are saved to :file:`/usr/local/etc/pc-activedirectory.conf`.

-**NOTE:** once you enable AD, you can no longer configure auto login in  as users will now authenticate with the Active Directory server.
+.. note:: once you enable AD, you can no longer configure auto login in :ref:`Login Manager` as users will now authenticate with the Active Directory server.

 .. index:: LDAP
 .. _Connecting to an OpenLDAP Server: